gengstrand/clojure-news-feed/server/feed9/README.md

 ## Load Testing

-We tested this microservice using our standard load test environment.
-For the first 10 minutes, it maintained a steady outbound post throughput of 5,000 RPM with an average duration of 25 ms and a 99th percentile of 111 ms. After that, performance became very sporatic.
-Throughput ranged from 13 to 3,000 RPM and average latency ranged from 2 to 91 seconds.
-There were very few messages in the application log indicating loss of connectivity to cassandra, mysql, and elasticsearch but not enough to account for the destabilization.
-Nothing in the data store metrics indicated any loss of capability.
+I tested this microservice using the standard load test environment for two hours (see the client/load folder in this repo).
+The average per minute throughput of output posts was 12,937 with an average duration of 8.7 ms, a median of 5 ms, and a 99th percentile of 23 ms. That means the golang version of the news feed service performs worse than the dropwizard and node.js versions but better than all the other versions.